 Ethically justifiable treatment decisions are all the more likely if they come out of a relationship between HIV-positive persons and physicians that is marked by the four characteristics: autonomy, lucidity, fidelity, and humanity.
-30 I emphasize here the last of these essential characteristics of an authentic healing relationship: humanity.
+I emphasize here the last of these essential characteristics of an authentic healing relationship: humanity.

 Humanity in this context means respect for the full (biological and biographical) particularity of the HIV-positive person.
 Each person is unique and treatment decisions have to be tailored to match that uniqueness.
 The healing relationship and its humanity and justice break down when the HIV-positive person is not being seen in their full particularity, but is being obscurely and distortedly perceived through a film of bias.
 It is unjust and intellectually false to judge people as likely to be non-compliant with triple therapy simply because they are prisoners, for example, or homeless, or drug users.
 Moreover, barriers to adherence to treatment are often very complex and cannot be reduced to the personal characteristics of HIV-positive persons.
 Such barriers may be profoundly system-of-care related.
 Improve that system and adherence to treatment increases.
 This was demonstrated in Harlem, New York, for adherence to multiple-drug treatment for active tuberculosis.
-When the health-care system was adapted to meet the needs of socially marginalized and indigent persons, the treatment adherence of these persons rose from 11 to 91 percent.31 effects and interactions among the drugs used and they are far from easy to follow faithfully.
+When the health-care system was adapted to meet the needs of socially marginalized and indigent persons, the treatment adherence of these persons rose from 11 to 91 percent.31

 Situations, however, may well arise when HIV-positive persons, now living very unstable lives, have to be stabilized (psychologically, socially) before starting triple therapy.
-Decisions to delay and, at the extreme, to refuse triple-drug antiretroviral treatments to HIV-positive persons may be justified.32 That justification, however, will be forthcoming only if the principle of justice
+Decisions to delay and, at the extreme, to refuse triple-drug antiretroviral treatments to HIV-positive persons may be justified.
+That justification, however, will be forthcoming only if the principle of justice